8. Statements¶

 Every case expression type associated with a

-statement is compatible (see Type Compatibility) with the type of theswitch
+switchstatement is compatible (see Type Compatibility) with the type of theswitchstatement’s expression.In a

 1 let arg = prompt("Enter a value?");